 Reflect on your personal experience of “it.”
 Where are you when it hits?
 What are you doing?
 Who are you with?
 Is there an identifiable pattern?
 Is it day or night?
 What are your own nuggets of truth?
 What and who are you responsible for?
 In what role do you feel the most vulnerable, inadequate, or cautious?
 Answering these questions leads to the alertness mentioned in I Peter 5:8.
 You must know your enemy, because he doesn’t show up in the same ways to all of us.

-You won't want to miss part two of this blog, which will be released on July 5th.
-You’ll learn the second part of that 1 Peter passage: to resist the lie of anxiety and slay it with truth.
+Check out part two of this blog where you’ll learn the second part of that 1 Peter passage: to resist the lie of anxiety and slay it with truth.

 Dr. Sherri shares her gifts of compassion, learning, and truth-telling to inspire and equip women to thrive.
 She serves as a Thought Coach, Podcast Host of Thriving Thoughts with Dr. Sherri, Blogger and Creator of Thriving With Jesus, and Founder of Thriving Thoughts Global, a 501(c)3 dedicated to teaching women how to fortify their mental health and prevent mental ill-health.
 She loves to stay connected to the hearts of her fellow sisters.
 Follow her on Instagram @dr.sherrispeaks, Facebook @drsherriyoder and @sherri.yoder.3, or email her at email@example.com.